-In the heart of the Samaria gorge we meet the deserted village of Samaria which is divided into two neighborhoods.
-The Upper and the Lower Village.
+In the heart of the Samaria gorge, we meet the deserted village Samaria which is divided into two neighborhoods.
+The Upper and the Lower Samaria.
 This village, completely isolated for centuries, was one of the most bizarre places that man tried to dwell.
-The even more surprising is that in this microcosm people from the one neighborhood did not speak to the other as there was an eternal hatred.
-The village declined and its few inhabitants abandoned it after the declaration of the area as National Park in 1962.
-In fact the village in 1961 was already almost deserted after a tragic event.
+The even more surprising is that in this microcosm people from one neighborhood did not speak to the other as there was an eternal hatred.
+The village declined and the few inhabitants abandoned it after the declaration of the area as National Park in 1962.
+In fact, the village in 1961 was already almost deserted after a tragic event.

 A young man from the family Kalogerakis was killed in the gorge while hunting.
 Samaria had already counted several victims in accidents because of the extremely wild environment and harsh conditions.
 After the death of Kalogerakis the village deserted, as people had already started migrating to other places.
 The family Kalogerakis owned the only olive oil mill where the inhabitants of Samaria ground olives.
 It is weird that the cliffs around the settlement housed around 2000 olive trees and we still see many of them (most of them have been "drowned" by the forest as the lack of human intervention completely changed the environment of the gorge.
 Over the years most of the old houses of Samaria changed their use; they turned to guesthouses, warehouses, or first aid center.
 The mill of the village was converted into a small museum.